Sagar231/the_data_analysis_prac/README.md

 # the_data_analysis_prac
-This repo is a workspace for me and my friend to learn data analysis with python
+This repo is a workspace for me and my friend to learn data analysis with python and SQL